-In 2001 the National Research Council defined five "national imperatives" for future Earth-science research: (1) discovery, use, and conservation of natural resources; (2) characterization and mitigation of natural hazards; (3) geotechnical support of commercial and infrastructure development; (4) stewardship of the environment; and (5) terrestrial surveillance for global security and national defense.
+- 5. How is the history of surface evolution recorded in surface morphology and physical, chemical, and biological stratigraphic records? - 6.
+How do linked surface environments communicate with one another across their dynamic boundaries?
+How do changes in one part of the global surface system affect other parts? - 7.
+How does the Critical Zone couple to the tectosphere, atmosphere, hydrosphere, cryosphere, and biosphere and serve as the dynamic interface among them?
+Societal Applications In 2001 the National Research Council defined five "national imperatives" for future Earth-science research: /1/ discovery, use, and conservation of natural resources; (2) characterization and mitigation of natural hazards; (3) geotechnical support of commercial and infrastructure development; (4) stewardship of the environment; and (5) terrestrial surveillance for global security and national defense.
 CSDMS will play a key role in all five imperatives.
 Wise development and use of water and liquid hydrocarbons requires a clear understanding of the origin and structure of the underground reservoirs that host them.
 Many natural hazards such as landslides, river floods, and coastal erosion will be better predicted only through improved understanding of feedbacks among complex and distant parts of the Earth surface system.
 At present, fragmentation of understanding is a major obstacle to the development of "best available" integrated methods for solving problems in these areas.
 Quantitative modeling provides a framework in which researchers from a variety of disciplines can express their ideas in a precise, consistent format.

-Key Scientific Challenges

-Six fundamental scientific questions form the core research that CSDMS would address:

-- What are the material fluxes associated with the main physical, biological, and chemical transport processes?
-How do these fluxes depend on hydrologic, climatic, tectonic, and lithologic boundary conditions? - How are surface processes coupled, and how does this coupling affect the rates of transport? - How do these material fluxes shape the surface of the Earth? - How do material fluxes vary across time and space scales? - How is the history of surface evolution recorded in surface morphology and stratigraphy? - How do linked surface-process environments communicate with one another across their boundaries, and co-evolve in time?

-Recommendations

-We recommend that:
+Such a framework helps to formalize knowledge, initiate a dialog across disciplines, and so move our science forward.
+An emphasis on the interface of existing disciplines is at the heart of the CSDMS effort.
+Recommendations We recommend that:

-- NSF together with other interested agencies and industry establish an initiative called the Community Surface-Dynamics Modeling System (CSDMS) with an initial life span of ten years. - (2) CSDMS be a modular modeling system aimed at providing tools for scientists to tackle problems at a variety of time and space scales. - (3) An initial steering committee formulate a detailed interdisciplinary implementation plan and supervise execution of the initiative.

-- (4) Observational and experimental research be coordinated to test CSDMS predictions at a variety of levels. - (5) A Community Surface-Dynamics Data Bank for existing and newly acquired surface-process data be established under a separate NSF Geoinformatics program. - (6) A national center be established to help the community coordinate its efforts, ensure standards for code are maintained, and enhance protocols for information exchange.
-The Center should contain a dedicated CSDMS server and support personnel. - (7) Distributed nodes within and outside the US provide shorterterm homes to sub-discipline working groups to foster information exchange and the development of specific modules.

-CSDMS is a virtual National Science Foundation Lab existing in each of our computers.
-The scientific ideas contained within are never out of date because of continuous updates by the community.
+- (1) NSF together with other interested agencies and industrial partners establish an initiative called the Community Surface-Dynamics Modeling System (CSDMS). - (2) CSDMS be developed as a modular modeling system aimed at providing tools for scientists to tackle problems at a variety of time and space scales. - (3) An initial steering committee formulate a detailed interdisciplinary implementation plan and supervise execution of the initiative. - (4) Observational and experimental research be coordinated to test CSDMS predictions over a variety of environments and space and time scales. - (5) A Community Surface-Dynamics Data Bank for existing and newly acquired surface-process data be established under a separate NSF Geoinformatics program. - (6) A national center be established to coordinate community efforts, ensure standards for code are maintained, and enhance protocols for information exchange.
+The Center should contain a dedicated CSDMS server and - support personnel. - (7) Mechanisms be established to obtain continuing community input and involvement in CSDMS, as described in the accompanying Implementation Plan. - (8) CSDMS support education of the next generation of quantitative Earth scientists through education programs that make CSDMS tools accessible to students, especially at the undergraduate level. - (9) CSDMS distribute results and support broad applications and public awareness through outreach efforts to allied research communities, policymakers, educators, and the general public.
+CSDMS would be a virtual numerical laboratory existing in each of our computers.
+The scientific ideas contained within are never out of date because they are continuously updated by the community.
 A national infrastructure links modelers together, reduces duplication, and facilitates model testing.
-Applications of models to problems of societal interest are promoted as non-specialist users assemble models in a userfriendly, graphical environment, requiring relatively little knowledge of computers or computer programming.
+Applications of models to problems of societal interest are promoted by allowing nonspecialist users to use prepackaged models and assemble modules in a userfriendly, graphical environment, allowing users to focus on science and engineering rather than programming details.

-develop a unified, predictive science of surface processes.....
+The goal is to develop a unified, predictive science of surface dynamics.....

+1

+INTRODUCTION

-WHY IS EARTH-SURFACE DYNAMICS IMPORTANT?
+WHY IS EARTHSURFACE DYNAMICS IMPORTANT?